 The existence of an oligarchy is as problematic as the existence of a dictator.
-Indeed, if the oligarchy contains all voters (this is the only possibility if we want a democratic method) then, because of the veto right of each voter, the collective preference will not be very decisive since it will not discriminate much between candidates.
-On the contrary, an oligarchy containing only one voter is a dictatorship.
+Indeed, if the oligarchy contains all voters (this is the only possibility if we want a democratic method), then, because of the veto right of each voter, the collective preference will often contain many indifferences (and/or incomparabilities if the collective preference is not complete).
+It will not discriminate among candidates.
+On the contarry, an oligarchy containing only one voter is a dictatorship.
 Between these two extreme cases, no solution is satisfactory.

 We can weaken transitivity even more and impose that there is no circuit in the asymmetric part of the collective preference relation.
-This condition is necessary and sufficient to guarantee the existence of maximal elements in any finite set of candidates [SEN 70].
-However, it is then possible to prove the existence of a voter with an absolute veto [MAS 72] so this does not really help much.
+This condition is necessary and sufficient to guarantee the existence of maximal elements in any finite set of candidates (Sen, 1970).
+But it is then possible to prove the existence of a voter with an absolute veto (Mas-Colell and Sonnenschein, 1972).
+So, this does not really help.